Niki Karimi

 Niki Karimi (نیکی کریمی; born 10 November 1971) is an Iranian actress and filmmaker.
 Regarded as "the most prominent figure among the young generations coming after post-Islamic Revolution Iranian Cinema", she has received various accolades, including a Crystal Simorgh, three Hafez Awards, an Iran Cinema Celebration Award, and three Iran's Film Critics and Writers Association Awards.

-Born in Tehran, Karimi began her career in the late 1980s.
+Born in Tehran, Iran, Karimi began her career in the late 1980s.
 She received critical acclaim for her performance in Sara (1992), for which she won the best actress award at the San Sebastian Film Festival.

 Early life

 Niki Karimi was born on November 10, 1971, in Tehran, Iran.
-Her parents are both from Tafresh.
-She has been active in theater since elementary school, and has said that her early interest in film and literature inspired her to become an actress.
+Her parents are both Persians from Tafresh.
+She has been active in theater since elementary school, and said that her early interest in film and literature inspired her to become an actress.